 October 15, 2017 - Our voice and bell choirs' debut of "Let Everything That Has Breath Praise The Lord," the specially commissioned hymn based on Psalm 150, was glorious!
 Thanks to Dennis Van Kouevering, Mair Alsgaard, Betsy Greenwood, singers & ringers for capping off our 150th Anniversary Liturgical Celebration so joyously!

 Earlier this year, St. John’s Organist Mair Alsgaard had the fantastic idea to incorporate Psalm 150 into our 150th Celebration.
 With Vestry approval, our 150th Committee commissioned Mark Hayes to compose music & lyrics based on Psalm 150 for this special occasion.
 His hymn is our gift to faith communities all over as it will be available for use by any church using standard licensing.
 Framed copies of the hymn’s signed cover page with the following dedication line, “to commemorate the 150th anniversary of The Episcopal Church in Midland, Michigan" will be displayed in Holy Family’s and St. John’s churches.

-Lansing-based instrumental duo Class&Jazz, featuring Oleg Bezuglov (violin) and Natalia Bezuglova (piano), brought their evening of French music to St. John's in July 2016.
+July 2016 - Lansing-based instrumental duo Class&Jazz, featuring Oleg Bezuglov (violin) and Natalia Bezuglova (piano), brought an evening of French music to St. John's

 June 2015 - St. John's hosted an original play featuring outstanding musical performances from the drama ministry of Zion Missionary Baptist Church of Saginaw.

 March 2015 - St. John's Organist Mair Alsgaard performed at St. John's along with Midland native Erin Yanacek in a brass & piano recital.

 November 2014 - Our choir joined with the Heritage Singers ensemble in November 2014 for a stirring performance of African American spirituals and poetry.